Empowering Women Through Service & Advocacy

 Zontians throughout the world volunteer their time, expertise, and support to local and international service and advocacy programs: and award and scholarship programs designed to fulfill Zonta International’s mission and objectives.
 Link to Zonta International website: http://www.zonta.org

 Mission – Zonta International is a leading global organization of professionals empowering women worldwide through service and advocacy.

 Vision – Zonta International envisions a world in which women’s rights are recognized as human rights and every woman is able to achieve her full potential.
 In such a world, women have access to all resources and are represented in decision making positions on an equal basis with men.
 In such a world, no woman lives in fear of violence.

-District 9 was established in 1929 and includes Arizona, California, Hawai`i, Nevada and Utah.
-We have 500 members in 25 clubs in the district.
-Throughout our history, District 9 Zontians have been active at the club, district, and international level.
-Our Zontians have served as international directors, committee chairs, members and four as Zonta International President.
+District 9 was established in 1929 and includes Arizona, California, Hawaii, Nevada and Utah.
+There are about 500 members in 25 clubs in the district.
+Throughout our history, District 9 Zontians have been active at the club, district, and international level, including serving as international directors, committee chairs, and four as Zonta International President.
 We continue to be major contributors to the Zonta International Foundation.
-Ms. Mele Spencer from Hawaii is the 2016-18 District 9 Governor.
+Ms. Debbie Angwood from Mariposa AZ is the 2022-24 District 9 Governor.
 Link to District 9 website: http://www.zontadistrict9.org

 Club – Conejo Valley Area